Jeremy-Benik/FireFlux2/FireFlux2-main/Codes/wrf_codes/README.md

 # WRF Codes (input and output files)
+Most of the files necessary for these codes can be found on the ember or spartan cluster at: /home/jbenik/FirefluxII/Codes_and_Data/Data/wrf_files.
+I try to keep the two servers the same in terms of what files I have on there.

+changing_wrffdda.py: This code takes a wrfinput file from both a real case and an ideal case, and it takes in wrffdda files from the real case.
+With those code, it interpolates the variables from the wrffdda file to the heights in the real wrfinput since there is no height coordinate in the wrffdda files.
+With this, I then interpolate the data to the levels in the wrfinput from the ideal case, and I change the data in the wrffdda file to match that of the wrfinput file.
+I set both the old and new values, and both timesteps to the values in the wrfinput file (a file with only one timestep)

+wrffdda_code.py: this code will create a plot of the wrffdda variables versus the PH variable.
+This code also plots the data compared to the wrfinput file from an idealized run, and the input_sounding file used to make the ideal wrfinput file.
+Those lines have been commented out but can be easily uncommented and run to see how the files are different.

+wrffdda_time_shifted_plot.py: This code time shifts the old and new variables to see how those two variables compare to each other.
+What I found is the new variables are time shifted by one time step.
+Meaning the values are identical, but off by one timestep.

+wrfinput_code.py: this code creates a plot of the variables in the wrfinput file.
+The file used in the code was from my idealized run.

 wrfout_vector_plot.py creates a wind vector plot at certain levels.
 The winds are pointed towards the tower if looking at it that way.
 This code takes in a wrfout file and plots U and V at various height levels.
 This code will have to be put into a server with a wrfout file since the files are too big to fit into the data file in this github.